bjornmeansbear/lectureScripts/0202103132325-TheseGesturesAreUndoubtedlyUtopian.md

 Dunne and Raby propose that design should explore activities and outcomes that question and challenge status quo industrial agendas—however! for the most part the designers doing this are still using status quo tools!
 Sustainability (at least the flourishing variety I am interested in) is NOT the current status quo; so if I am challenging the assumptions of contemporary design and capitalist consumerism, then I need non-capitalist consumerist tools to do that with—enter F/LOSS.

-Sustainable Graphic Design is a mindset, not necessarily a checklist of "the right" materials
+Sustainable Graphic Design is a mindset, not a checklist of "the right" materials

 - If you have the right mindset, but still use the wrong materials, does it matter?
 - If one uses better materials, but for the status quo aims, does it matter?